iggym/Swift-Conventions-Style-Guide/README.md

 ```

 Use comments to explain WHY a particular piece of code does something.
-Type and member names should provide What, nouns and verbs
+Type and member names should provide the What.
+They should be nouns or verbs.

 ## Braces
 * Method braces and other braces (if/else/switch/while etc.)